CryptoKage/HyperstrategiesDocs/user-guide/account-tiers.md

 # Understanding Account Tiers

-Your **Account Tier** is a measure of your overall contribution and commitment to the HyperStrategies ecosystem.
+Your **Account Tier** is a measure of your overall contribution and commitment to the Hyper-Strategies ecosystem.
 By actively participating on the platform, you earn Experience Points (XP), which in turn increases your Account Tier.
 Higher tiers unlock significant benefits, rewarding our most loyal users.

 Our tier system is currently capped at **Tier 4** as we gather data to refine and expand the system in the future.